Parenting resources in 90 different languages

 - Our school provision map shows the range of interventions in place in our school which may be used when we identify a need for additional support.

 - When the school identifies the need for additional intervention (to enable a pupil to make expected progress), the parents/carers will be informed of the planned support and may be invited to a meeting at the school to discuss this further.
-If the pupil meets the criteria for special educational needs or disabilities (SEND), a support plan will be created, detailing the exact support the pupil will receive and will list individual targets.
-The plan will be created in association with both the child and parents.
+If the pupil meets the criteria for special educational needs or disabilities (SEND), an individual education plan will be created, detailing the exact support the pupil will receive and will list individual targets.
+The plan will be co-produced with the child and their family.

 - We will monitor the progress of all children receiving additional support to ensure that the provision we have put in place is having the impact we are expecting.